spencertipping/tau/doc/pi2-scope.md

 1. All registers are visible and document-resident
 2. Copy/paste is an atomic operation

 (1) is for visibility, (2) is for OT.
-In particular, ρ needs to know where copy/pasted content comes from so we can transpose OT edits into the copy buffer and ultimately across the copy/paste operation itself.
+In particular, π₂ needs to know where copy/pasted content comes from so we can transpose OT edits into the copy buffer and ultimately across the copy/paste operation itself.